csegames/CSE-UI/documentation/BuildingPatcherUI.md

 3. Build the patcher by using...
 	- `yarn start debug` to run the UI as a development build
 	- `yarn start debugProduction` to run the UI as a production build

+### <ins>Debugging</ins>
+Right click on the UI and a context menu should open up.
+Select *Show Dev Tools* and a debugger should pop up.

+### <ins>Common Issues</ins>

+1. Build is complaining about "operation not permitted, unlink ..."
+- This means that you have a patcher already running on your computer.
+Close that patcher and rebuild the patcher UI.

+2. Patcher is silently crashing when you open DevTools.
+- This is a longstanding bug and there is currently no known solution on the UI side for fixing this.
+There is a task tracked in JIRA.